 Some other events take place in September in various locations near Florence.
 These are places a that can make a good day trip from Florence to experience a bit of real Tuscan tradition.

 ASSEDIO ALLA VILLA, POGGIO A CAIANO – In Poggio a Caiano you can relive the splendour of at time when Villa Ambra was one of the Medici‘s favourite retreats.
-On the 14-15-16 September 2018 this Medicean Villa is brought to life with historic costumes, artisans showing their ancient crafts, Medieval games and a light show that enhances the elegant architecture of of the Villa.
+On the second week of September this Medicean Villa is brought to life with historic costumes, artisans showing their ancient crafts, Medieval games and a light show that enhances the elegant architecture of of the Villa.
 (FB page Assedio alla Villa).

 FESTA DELL’UVA, IMPRUNETA– Impruneta is a small town set just outside Florence on the way to the wine region of the Chianti.
 Every weekend in September it hosts a Grape Festival that attracts lot of attention.
 Events include: a cooking competition, concerts, and an exhibition dedicated to the fiaschi.
 The grand finale is on Sunday 30th September with a music concert and various grape-themed shows organised by the town’s districts (official site in italian).